 Amazon reviewers say it takes several cycles for the robot to "map" your home.
 That was not my experience, and I had a map within the second run, as I assume the mapping software has since been updated.
 Where the Shark faltered for me was that if I wanted to move the base, the robot vacuum would have to recreate the map of your space from scratch, and there is only support for one map at a time, so it's not possible to move it between floors, or in spaces that are not consecutive.

-The app will let you see a map to understand where the vacuum has been.
+From, the app, you can schedule your robot's cleaning routine, as well as manually start, stop or pause cleaning and choose between two cleaning modes: eco and turbo.
+The app will also let you see a map of its cleaning path to understand where the vacuum has been.
 This is great for those who get in from work and want to be sure every area is clean for the children to play on, for example.

-You can also draw a line using the app to create boundaries for the D7.
-This is a revolutionary feature that will allow you to cordon off 'no-go' areas.
+You can also draw a line using the app to create boundaries or "Virtual No-Go Zones" for the D8.
 This could be your working from home space, for example, where there's a sea of wires to get tangled in.

 What we don't like?

-If you think the iRobot sounds impressive but you can’t justify spending that much money on a piece of tech to clean your home, then why not try out the Ecovacs Deebot N79S?
-It's our best budget robot vacuum cleaner for those that want an affordable option.
+If you think the iRobot sounds impressive but you can’t justify spending that much money on a piece of tech to clean your home, then why not try out the Ecovacs Deebot 500?
+It's our best budget robot vacuum cleaner for those that want an affordable option that still offers a reliable cleaning experience.

-This little vac has several modes to choose from (Auto mode, Edge mode and Spot cleaning), and it comes with a remote that it's quite responsive to.
-Yep, you can use your smartphone to choose which mode you're after, but the vacuum seems to prefer using the paired remote.
+This little vac has several modes to choose from (Auto mode, Edge mode, and Spot cleaning), and it comes with a remote that it's quite responsive too, should you choose to not connect to wifi.
+The Deebot 500 is wifi-enabled, so you can download the smartphone app, or connect with voice assistants like Alexa or Google Assistant to control.

 What we don't like

 This isn't an ugly vacuum by any means but is possibly one that is a little on the plain side if you tend to usually go for something jazzier.
-The end result after a session vacuuming isn't exactly the best either, but it will suck up enough to get surface dirt and dust off of your hardwood floors and carpet.
+It also utilizes a random movement path, which is common in this price point, so you will not be able to establish no-go boundaries.

 If you have your heart set on an iRobot Roomba, but not the price tag of its more advanced models, the Roomba 675 is a highly-rated option that clocks in well under $300 and features the performance you would expect from the trust iRobot brand.